midtown-ai/glossary/glossary/s.md

 # SHAP Value

- The Shapley Additive Explanations (SHAP) is another novel approach to [explainability][Explainable AI] developed by Scott Lundberg at [Microsoft][Microsoft Company] and eventually opened sourced.
+ The Shapley Additive Explanations (SHAP) is another novel approach to [explainability][Explainable AI] developed by Scott Lundberg at [Microsoft] and eventually opened sourced.

  SHAP has a strong mathematical foundation based on Shapley values in game theory where each player in the cooperation is rewarded based on how important they are to cooperation.